Suyash-1234/Suyash-1234/README.md

-# Hello, I'm [Your Name] 👋
+# Hello, I'm [SUYASH JOSHI] 👋

 Welcome to my GitHub profile!
 I'm excited to share my projects and contributions with you.
 Here’s a bit about me:

 ## About Me

-- 👨‍💻 I’m currently working as a [Your Job Title] at [Your Company/Organization].
+- 👨‍💻 I’m currently working as a [Intern] at [Vector Skills Academy].
-- 🌱 I’m currently learning [Technologies/Skills you are learning].
+- 🌱 I’m currently learning [Skilled Developer | Python, SQL Database, AWS Cloud, JavaScript, and Modern Web Technologies].
-- 💬 Ask me about [Topics you are knowledgeable about].
+- 💬 Ask me about [Software Development, SDLC].
-- 📫 How to reach me: [Your Email/Contact Information].
+- 📫 How to reach me: [suyashjoshi07@gmail.com/7000834700].
-- ⚡ Fun fact: [A fun fact about yourself].
+- ⚡ Fun fact: [Like complex algorithms].

 ## Projects